abhi7544/mini-c-compiler/README.md

 # mini-c-compiler
-Compiler design project to design a c compiler
+Project to design a Mini C compiler